nphorsley59/Handwritten_Digits/README.md

 ![alt_text](https://github.com/nphorsley59/Digit_Recognition/blob/master/Figures/digit_9.png "Sample Digit")

 ### <div align="center">Modeling</div>

+#### 1. Support Vector Machine (SVM)
 I was interested in building several different models and comparing their performance.
-I started with a relatively simple classification method, Support Vector Machine (SVM).
+I started with a relatively simple classification method, SVM.
 There were a few steps to this method: 1) scale the data to have a mean of 0 and a variance of 1, 2) use subsets of the 'train' set as a model-building 'train' and 'test', 3) built and fit the model, and 4) test the accuracy of the model.

+#### 2. K-nearest Neighbor (KNN)

+#### 3. Neural Network

 ### <div align="center">Resources</div>
 https://www.kaggle.com/c/digit-recognizer